‘Lake City’ steps out of Sun Valley’s shadow

 As spring turns to summer, the Seven Devils Playwrights Conference each June is more than a local playhouse workshop for aspiring writers.
 This annual conference draws Pulitzer Prize and MacArthur winners working alongside fresh scribes.
 Seven Devils events are free to all attendees.

 When things heat up, water dogs like to settle over Payette Lake in the morning.
-With such easy access to water, McCall is ideal for a host of warm-weather activities such as fishing, boating, sailing, swimming (Payette Lake is one of the best swimming lakes in the Northwest), kayaking and stand-up paddleboarding.
-Ponderosa State Park covers a 1,000-acre peninsula protruding into Payette Lake, with conifers towering overhead and campsites, cabins and activities fit for any family.
+With such easy access to water, McCall is ideal for a host of warm-weather activities such as fishing, boating, sailing, kayaking, stand-up paddleboarding and swimming.
+Payette Lake is one of the best swimming lakes in the Northwest.

 Access to mountain biking is another amenity that truly sets McCall apart.
 McCall earned a label reserved for only a few dozen top-tier mountain biking communities in the world: a Silver Ride Center designation by the International Mountain Bicycling Association (IMBA).
 With large-scale facilities designed to offer something for all riders from beginners to experts, McCall is a destination for bikers seeking that elusive flow.

 Add in the singular experience of the Lakeside Liberty Fest Fourth of July fireworks on the water and you don’t need another excuse to visit in the relatively mild heat of the summer.